At the Women’s Centre, we acknowledge that girls have unique experiences related to being a girl.

 - Organized in partnership with Awo’taan Healing Lodge Society and Aboriginal Friendship Centre of Calgary’s Youth Mentorship Program in 2019

-- Free for the community to attend.
+- Free for all ages and genders to attend.